MikoZhu/Web-Fall-23/weeks/week-14/README.md

 4. CRUD Operations: MongoDB supports CRUD operations (Create, Read, Update, Delete) for manipulating documents.
 You can insert, query, update, and delete documents using MongoDB's API.

+Advancedd Features - Not covered in class - good that you know about them

 5. Indexes: MongoDB uses indexes to speed up query execution.
 You can define indexes on specific fields to optimize queries.

 6. Replication: MongoDB offers data replication for high availability.
 It replicates data across multiple servers to ensure data durability and fault tolerance.